 These DIY bath salts with essential oils offer the added benefits of the essential oils you use in the bath salt mixture.
 The Thieves essential oil is full of antibacterial and antiviral essential oils.
 The Frankincense oil is great for the immune system as well and has calming and relaxing properties.

-You may substitute other essential oils based on the qualities and scent you would like to add to your homemade bath salts mix.
+You may substitute other essential oils based on the qualities and the scent of your favorite essential oils.
+Which ones will you add to your homemade bath salts mix to make your own blends?

-Baking soda in bath water is also beneficial in many ways.
+Baking soda in warm bath water is also beneficial in many ways.
 It is helpful to detoxing as well as being beneficial to the skin.
 Medical News Today suggests that a baking soda bath beneficial for various conditions including those with yeast infections, fungal nail or skin infections, and hemorrhoids.
 However, they also point out that, some groups of people should avoid baking soda baths, such as those who are pregnant or nursing, have diabetes, or have high blood pressure.
 They caution that, “Some people may react poorly to baking soda, so it is recommended to test the effects on a small patch of skin at least 24 hours before taking a baking soda bath.”
+If in doubt, leave it out!
+That is one of the huge benefits of making your own bath salts- only use ingredients you want!

 Easy DIY Bath Salts Ingredients: